JonnyHonda/Batch-Barcode-Scanner/README.md

       ]
     }

-The *root* object contains the date/time, batch number and gps location of the attempted upload, the *scans* array will contain scanned barcode in the batch, the time it was scanned and the co-ordinates
+The *root* object contains the date/time, batch number and gps location of the attempted upload, if the upload is signed for, the root object will optional include a base64 encoded string of the signature image and the signature as text.
+The *scans* array will contain scanned barcode in the batch, the time it was scanned and the co-ordinates